Corazón de Los Niños

 Since Guatemala is a young democracy, and struggles with the powerful influence of narco-trafficking from Columbia to the U.S., corruption, and proper distribution of resources, the government does not provide many of the social programs that developed countries enjoy.
 For this reason, churches and NGOs (Non-Government Organizations) attempt to fill this gap by providing these services.

-Our mission works directly with a local NGO based in Santo Tomas called a Corozon de Los Niños (Heart of the Children), who has over 20 yrs experience serving children and their families living in extreme poverty.
-It is a faith-based, licensed non-profit organization that manages over 20 sites in this part of Guatemala, with the local chapter in Santo Tomas comprised of citizens from Santo Tomas.
+Our mission works directly with a local NGO based in San Pedro de Las Huertas called a Corazón de Los Niños (Heart of the Children), who has over 20 yrs experience serving children and their families living in extreme poverty.
+It is a faith-based, licensed non-profit organization that serves over 20 sites in this part of Guatemala.
 Their goal is to serve the poorest of poor in their community, and provide education to as many children and their families as possible, in order to break the cycle of extreme poverty.

 They provide humanitarian aid in partnership with several faith-based and government organizations.